SAP-samples/digital-manufacturing-extension-samples/docs/Exercise3.md

 ![](assets/Exercise_2/Downloaded_Zip.PNG)

    We have now successfully created a Machine Model which we will consume in DMC in a future step.
+But you can use the pre-built model files from us available in the "DMC_MLExtensions" folder.

 ## Step 2: Validate your Non Conformance Code Structure